georgia-tech-db/evadb/docs/source/reference/ai/custom-ai-function.rst

   Data types of the inputs to the forward function must be specified.
 If no constraints are given, then no validation is done for the inputs.

+  It is essential to adhere to the requirement of a single DataFrame input for the `forward` function.
+Providing multiple DataFrames or inputs that do not conform to the specified input signature will result in errors.
+This design choice is made to ensure consistency and efficiency in the processing of UDFs within EvaDB.

 - output_signatures: List[IOArgument]

   Data types of the outputs to the forward function must be specified.
 If no constraints are given, then no validation is done for the inputs.